top of page

 Presented by: Melisa C. Zwilling, Shareholder, Carr Allison

-Course Description: A workplace investigation can make or break an EPL claim-but only if it is conducted ethically and competently.
+A workplace investigation can make or break an EPL claim-but only if it is conducted ethically and competently.
 Too often, investigations are outcome-driven, lack independence, or fail to follow basic ethical standards, leaving employers exposed to liability and adjusters struggling to defend claims.
 This program will teach you how to evaluate whether an insured's investigation meets the ethical and legal standards necessary to support a defense, identify red flags that suggest an investigation was compromised, and ensure that any investigation you direct or oversee meets the highest professional standards.
 You will learn what makes an investigation credible, what mistakes undermine its value, and how to use investigation findings effectively in claims evaluation and defense.

-Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is pending from the following states: CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV, and WY.
+This course is APPROVED for one hour of Department of Insurance Continuing Education Credit for the following states: AL, CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV and WY.

-Approval for providing one hour of professional development credit for Human Resource Professionals has been REQUESTED from the following and is pending approval: HRCI (Human Resource Certification Institute) and SHRM (Society for Human Resource Managers).
+This course is APPROVED for one hour of professional development credit for Human Resource Professionals for the following: HRCI (Human Resource Certification Institute) & SHRM (Society for Human Resource Managers).

 Date: August 11, 2026